Click the sections below to view frequently asked questions.

 Can funds in each of my plans be combined?

 No. Funds accumulated under each plan cannot co-mingle with any of the other plans (TDA, Staff, Faculty and Administrative, and 457(b) plans).

 When will I be taxed on the funds in my Tax Deferred Annuity (TDA) plan?

 Taxes are deferred on both contributions to the plan and any earnings that accumulate in your account until you take a distribution.

 What are the payment options for receiving my funds?

-There are several payment options for receiving your funds with Fidelity Investments or TIAA-CREF.
+There are several payment options for receiving your funds with TIAA-CREF.
 You may choose different methods of payment from each company.
 In addition, under certain circumstances, you may be required to begin the receipt of benefits.

 What happens if I die before I start receiving distributions from my retirement plan(s)?

 If you die before you begin to receive benefits, your beneficiary(ies) will be entitled to the full current value of your benefit accumulation.
 There are certain rules and restrictions about choosing a beneficiary(ies) other than a spouse.